-- (1) Unless otherwise indicated in other footnotes, the address for each beneficial owner is c/o PharmAthene, Inc., One Park Place, Annapolis, MD 21401. - (2) Based on 48,282,100 shares of common stock outstanding as of October 31, 2011 and not including 202,760 "treasury" shares held by the Company.
+- (1) Unless otherwise indicated in other footnotes, the address for each beneficial owner is c/o PharmAthene, Inc., One Park Place, Annapolis, MD 21401. - (2) Based on 48,334,510 shares of common stock outstanding as of April 25, 2012.
 Beneficial ownership is determined in accordance with the rules and regulations of the SEC.
 In computing the number of shares beneficially owned by a person and the percentage ownership of that person, shares of common stock underlying warrants, notes or subject to options held by that person that are currently exercisable or exercisable within 60 days are deemed outstanding.
 Such shares, however, are not deemed outstanding for the purposes of computing the percentage ownership of any other person.
 Except as indicated in the following footnotes or pursuant to applicable community property laws, each stockholder named in the table has sole voting and investment power with respect to the shares set forth opposite such stockholder's name. - (3) Includes 729,108 shares issuable upon exercise of warrants.
 As disclosed in their Schedule 13D/A filed on December 27, 2010, the amounts included in the table are directly owned by MPM BioVentures III, L.P. ("BV III"), MPM BioVentures III-QP, L.P. ("BV III QP"), MPM BioVentures III GmbH & Co.
 Beteiligungs KG ("BV III KG"), MPM BioVentures III Parallel Fund, L.P. ("BV III PF") and MPM Asset Management Investors 2004 BVIII LLC ("AM LLC").
 MPM BioVentures III GP, L.P. ("BV III GP") and MPM BioVentures III LLC ("BV III LLC") are the direct and indirect general partners of BV III, BV III QP, BV III KG and BV III PF (collectively with AM LLC, BV III GP and BV III LLC, the "MPM Funds").
 The members of BV III LLC and AM LLC are Luke Evnin, Ansbert Gadicke, Nicholas Galakatos, Dennis Henner, Nicholas Simon III, Michael Steinmetz and Kurt Wheeler, who disclaim beneficial ownership of these shares except to the extent of their proportionate pecuniary interest therein.
 Dr. Steven St. Peter, a member of our Board of Directors, is affiliated with the MPM Funds, but is not a member of the general partners and thus is not deemed to have beneficial ownership of the shares owned by the MPM Funds.
-The amount for the MPM Funds in the table above does not include options to purchase 71,104 shares held directly by Dr. St. Peter and options to purchase 1,104 shares held directly by Ansbert Gadicke.
-The address for the MPM Funds is The John Hancock Tower, 200 Clarendon Street, 54th floor, Boston, MA, 02116. - (4) Consists of options to purchase 71,104 shares of our common stock (representing the portion of options to purchase a total of 91,104 shares of common stock that was exercisable as of October 31, 2011 or will become exercisable within 60 days thereof).
-Dr. St. Peter is a member of our Board of Directors.
-Dr. St. Peter is affiliated with the MPM Funds discussed in footnote (3) above, but is not a member of the general partners and thus is not deemed to have beneficial ownership of the shares owned by the MPM Funds.
+The amount for the MPM Funds in the table above does not include options to purchase 91,104 shares held directly by Dr. St. Peter and options to purchase 1,104 shares held directly by Ansbert Gadicke.
+The address for the MPM Funds is The John Hancock Tower, 200 Clarendon Street, 54th floor, Boston, MA, 02116.